ES-07/docusaurus-documentation/docs/frontend/frontend.md

 ---
-sidebar_label: 'Frontend'
+sidebar_label: 'Front-end'

 ---
-# Frontend
+# Front-end

-For the frontend we chose to use a framework the team was comfortable with, [Angular](https://angular.io/).
+For the front-end we chose to use a framework the team was comfortable with, [Angular](https://angular.io/).

 Angular is a JavaScript framework for building web applications.
 It is maintained by Google and a community of developers and companies.